New Amsterdam Theatre: Late 1920s and 1930s

 Klaw and Erlanger continued to operate the New Amsterdam Theatre jointly until 1927, when Erlanger bought out Klaw's interest.
 Erlanger then announced plans to renovate the New Amsterdam Theatre for $500,000.
 The same year, Ziegfeld developed his own theater, the Ziegfeld Theatre on Sixth Avenue.
 The theater's hits in 1928 included the musical comedy Rosalie, which ran 327 performances, and Whoopee, which ran 379 performances.
 Meanwhile, Ziegfeld re-launched the Midnight Frolic at the rooftop theater in December 1928.
-The following June, Erlanger announced he would convert the rooftop theater into a modern facility called Aerial Theater, which would accommodate legitimate plays, films with sound, or radio broadcasts.
+Erlanger announced in June 1929 that he would convert the rooftop theater into a modern facility called Aerial Theater, which would accommodate legitimate plays, films with sound, or radio broadcasts.
 Upon obtaining sole ownership of the theater, Erlanger renewed Dillingham and Ziegfeld's lease, which had been set to expire at the end of 1929.
 Another production was staged at the main auditorium in 1929, Sherlock Holmes.

 Erlanger was in significant debt when he died in 1930, and the Dry Dock Savings Bank took over his estate.
 In the 1930s, during the beginning of the Great Depression, many Broadway theaters were impacted by declining attendance.
 The main auditorium only saw a small decrease in quality and quantity of productions, but the Frolics Theatre had a steep decline in premieres.
 NBC took over the roof theater in February 1930 and converted it into a broadcast studio, the NBC Times Square Studio, which opened the next month.
 The modifications cost $70,000.
 Downstairs, Earl Carroll's Vanities of 1930 was played at the main auditorium.
 A revival of The Admirable Crichton and the original revue The Band Wagon followed in 1931, as did Face the Music in 1932.

 After Face the Music closed at the end of 1932, the theater had no musical premiere for the first time in its history.
 During early 1933, the musicals Alice in Wonderland and The Cherry Orchard had limited runs at the New Amsterdam, presented by Eva Le Gallienne and her Civic Repertory Theater.
 Murder at the Vanities premiered in late 1933 and was followed by Roberta the same year, the latter of which was a hit with 295 performances.
 When Revenge with Music premiered at the New Amsterdam in 1934, it was the only remaining legitimate theater production on 42nd Street.
 Revenge with Music was followed by George White's Scandals of 1936, as well as Sigmund Romberg's Forbidden Melody the same year.

 The Dry Dock Savings Bank acquired the New Amsterdam Theatre through a foreclosure proceeding in May 1936 after the theater's owners had failed to pay over $1.65 million in interest, taxes, and other fees.
 By then, Erlanger and Ziegfeld had died several years previously.
 Afterward, Dry Dock leased the roof to CBS and the Mutual Broadcasting System for broadcasts, but an injunction was placed in August 1936 because Dry Dock had no broadcast license.
 The broadcasters had to apply for a license after Dry Dock unsuccessfully sued to have the injunction removed.
 Othello, which premiered in January 1937, was the last live performance at the New Amsterdam for more than half a century; it ran for 21 performances before closing.